GNU/Linux

 Installation of srsync is done in 3 steps:

-3. Add this directory to the path variable in your .profile
+3. Make sure this directory is in your path.

 You need to install rsync on the local computer where you run the script.
 Also install rsync on any remote GNU/Linux computer to synchronize to.
 See the rsync website for more information about rsync.